jogi91/evacuation_Bottleneck2012/README.md

-# MATLAB HS12 – Research Plan (Template)
+# MATLAB HS12 – Research Plan
-(text between brackets to be removed)

 > * Group Name: Don't Panic
-> * Group participants names: Benedek, Johannes Weinbuch
+> * Group participants names: Vartok Benedek, Weinbuch Johannes
 > * Project Title: Simulating a panic on a cruise ship

 ## General Introduction

 Last year was full with news about sinking ships, the most notable example being the Costa Concordia which ran aground near the Italian coast.
-We want to simulate the evacuation from a sinking ship with the purpose in seeing the influences of small exits, which are limited in capacity (i.e. rescue boats)
+We want to simulate the evacuation from a sinking ship with the purpose in seeing the influences of small exits, which are limited in capacity (i.e. rescue boats).
-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 ## The Model

-independent variables: number of boats, capacity of one boat, number of passengers

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+Our model is based on a hypothetical scenario.
+Because of a machine malfunction, an explosive gas accumulates in the ship and it cannot be blown out.
+So the ship has to be evacuated.
+To simplify the modelling, we will use the deck plans of the costa voyager (http://www.kreuzfahrtberater.de/deckplan.php?schiff=Costa+Voyager&bf&dpe=2) and only use the deck with the rescue boats.
+The passengers will enter it by the stairs.

+We want to study the effects of different distributions of passengers to the stairs to the boats, whereby the stairs can have different capacities.
+The influence of the total amount of passengers can be varied and the panic level, which is expressed by the average speed of a single passenger.
+At higher speeds of course, not all passengers can keep up.
+All these Variables will affect the time taken to get all passengers to boats.

 ## Fundamental Questions

-If there's a panic, can a similar disaster as the titanic happen, even if there are more boats now?

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+Which is the best strategy for evacuation concerning the choice of the way towards the rescue boats.
+Should all passengers dirstribute equally over the entries, or is there a better one?
+Also, which one takes longer: a high panic level on a nearly empty ship or a low panic level on a very full (overfull?) ship.
+What happens, if a boat suddenly is inoperable?
+How can the reaction be optimized?

 ## Expected Results

-No.

-(What are the answers to the above questions that you expect to find before starting your research?)
+On the distribution, we expect some similar law as in a parallel circuit of resistors.
+A low resistance means higher current.

 ## References

+- Original Deck plans

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)